vitest-dev/vitest/docs/api/index.md

 })
 ```

-If you want to have access to `TestContext`, use `describe.each` with a single test.

 ::: tip
 Vitest processes `$values` with Chai `format` method.
 If the value is too truncated, you can increase [chaiConfig.truncateThreshold](/config/#chaiconfig-truncatethreshold) in your config file.
 :::